chaitjo/geometric-rna-design/tutorial/README.md

     - [RFdiffusion by Joe Watson and David Juergens](https://www.youtube.com/watch?v=wIHwHDt2NoI).
     - A new survey which does a fantastic job overviewing these methods: [link](https://arxiv.org/abs/2310.09685).

-- Rhiju Das's excellent talk on [3D RNA Modelling and Design](https://youtu.be/2V09ne503V0?si=eqdiKTsk90oovSzB) poses a question that then captivated me: Can we bring to bear the success of these tools from the world of proteins to RNA?
+- Rhiju Das's excellent talk on [3D RNA Modelling and Design](https://youtu.be/2V09ne503V0?si=eqdiKTsk90oovSzB) poses a question that then captivated me: *Can we bring to bear the success of these tools from the world of proteins to RNA?*
+    - The accompanying perspective article: [link](https://www.nature.com/articles/s41592-021-01132-4).
+    - [RNAMake](https://www.nature.com/articles/s41565-019-0517-8) by Joseph Yesselman introduces a (non-ML) algorithm for aligning RNA motifs like lego blocks.
+It is particularly interesting to get a grasp of what sort of design scenarios one may be interested in.
+    - I also read through Rhiju's early works introducing the structure-based design paradigm for RNA; just sort his Google Scholar by date and scroll down.
+The paper on [Rosetta for RNA](https://www.nature.com/articles/nmeth.1433) felt like a very important one, in particular.

+- Ewan McRae's talk on RNA origami, another emerging non-ML paradigm for structural RNA design through assembling modular building blocks: [link](https://www.youtube.com/watch?v=nzrBUXfvwf4).

-- Phil Holliger's talk on evolutionary approaches to designing biomolecules: [link](https://youtu.be/a4v1IbK475s?si=ud1LXCb4-1E1OpkA).
+- For something a bit different but thought-provoking, Phil Holliger's talk on evolutionary approaches to designing biomolecules: [link](https://youtu.be/a4v1IbK475s?si=ud1LXCb4-1E1OpkA).
 "Evolution is the most powerful algorithm currently known to man", and its perhaps worth pondering how structure-based or de-novo design can augment, automate, or complement parts of the already very powerful directed evolution approach to designing biomolecules.
+Phil also briefly discusses [XNAs](https://en.wikipedia.org/wiki/Xeno_nucleic_acid) which are designed nucleic acids with rather profound implications for the origins of life itself; I do encourage you to go down that rabbit hole!